d12frosted/elpa-mirror/melpa/eglot-java-readme.txt

 - Ability to pass JVM arguments to the Eclipse JDT LSP server (eglot-java-eclipse-jdt-args)
 - Wizards for Spring, Micronaut, Quarkus, Vert.x, Maven and Gradle project creation
 - Generic build command support for Maven and Gradle projects
-- JUnit tests support, this hasn't been tested for a while...
+- Basic JUnit tests support

 eglot-java dynamically modifies the "eglot-server-programs" variable, you can change that behavior with the variable "eglot-java-eglot-server-programs-manual-updates"
 - you may prefer using directly default jdtls Python script, eglot-java doesn't use that (eglot defaults to jdtls)
 - eglot-java calls the relevant Java command directly, both for historical reasons and for potentially avoiding any Python dependency (Windows, Mac OS)